Laura Knight: Nuremberg 1946

-In the aftermath of the war Knight proposed to the War Artists' Advisory Committee the Nuremberg war crimes trials as a subject.
+In the aftermath of the war, Knight proposed to the War Artists' Advisory Committee the Nuremberg war crimes trials as a subject.
 The Committee agreed, and Knight went to Germany in January 1946 and spent three months observing the main trial from inside the courtroom.
 The result was the large oil painting, The Nuremberg Trial.
 This painting departs from the realism of her wartime paintings, in that, whilst apparently realistically depicting the Nazi war criminals sitting in the dock, the rear and side walls of the courtroom are missing, to reveal a ruined city, partially in flames.

 Knight explained this choice of composition in a letter to the War Artists' Advisory Committee:

 The painting was coolly received at the subsequent Royal Academy Summer Exhibition, but was greatly praised by those who had witnessed the trials.

 Later life

-After the war Knight returned to her previous themes of the ballet, the circus and Gypsies, and continued to divide her time between London and Malvern.
-In 1948 Knight painted backstage at the Shakespeare Memorial Theatre, mostly observing the work of the wardrobe department, still working under austerity restrictions.
-The same year she painted a large group portrait of Princess Elizabeth and several civic dignitaries opening the new Broadgate Centre in Coventry.
+After the war, Knight returned to her previous themes of the ballet, the circus and Gypsies, and continued to divide her time between London and Malvern.
+In 1948, Knight painted backstage at the Shakespeare Memorial Theatre, mostly observing the work of the wardrobe department, still working under austerity restrictions.
+That same year, she painted a large group portrait of Princess Elizabeth and several civic dignitaries opening the new Broadgate Centre in Coventry.
 A period of illness affected her work on this commission, and, despite Knight's repainting large parts of the canvas, the finished painting was not well received.
-A major exhibition of over eighty works by Knight was held at the Ian Nicol Gallery in Glasgow, in 1952.
+A major exhibition of more than eighty works by Knight was held at the Ian Nicol Gallery in Glasgow, in 1952.
 The following year Knight returned to the theatre, painting and producing crayon studies, backstage at the Old Vic in London during the Birmingham Repertory Theatre's production of Henry IV, Part 1 & Part 2.
-Throughout this period Knight continued to exhibit at the Royal Academy each year, most notably with a portrait of Jean Rhodes, a professional strong woman known as 'The Mighty Mannequin', which when shown in 1955 led to further portrait commissions for Knight.
-In 1956 Knight worked backstage at the Royal Opera House during performances and rehearsals by the Bolshoi Ballet.
+Throughout this period Knight continued to exhibit at the Royal Academy each year, most notably with a portrait of Jean Rhodes, a professional strong woman known as "The Mighty Mannequin", which when shown in 1955 led to further portrait commissions for Knight.
+In 1956, Knight worked backstage at the Royal Opera House during performances and rehearsals by the Bolshoi Ballet.

-In 1961, Harold Knight died at Colwall; the couple had been married fifty-eight years.
+In 1961, Harold Knight died at Colwall; the couple had been married for fifty-eight years.
 Knight's second autobiography, The Magic of a Line was published in 1965, to coincide with a major retrospective of her work at the Royal Academy.
 The exhibition, the first such for a woman at the Academy, contained over 250 works, and was followed in 1968 and 1969 by further retrospective exhibitions at the Upper Grosvenor Galleries.

 Knight died on 7 July 1970, aged 92, three days before a large exhibition of her work opened at the Nottingham Castle Art Gallery and Museum.